 Mediation and what it means

-In any instance of human inter-personal relations, either social contracts, commercial transactions etc., misunderstanding, disputes or conflicts are naturally inevitable.
+In any instance of human inter-personal relations, either social contracts, commercial transactions etc., misunderstanding, disputes or conflicts are inevitable.
 The modes in which these conflicts gets resolved has seen a huge transformation over the years.

 In recent times, the conventional litigious and adversarial mode of dispute resolution is making way for its alternatives.
 Mediation is one paramount example of these alternative approaches to resolution of dispute.